nmboffi/jax-edm2/README.md

 params = edm2_net.project_to_sphere(params)
 ```

-The EDM2 network architecture relies on careful normalization and projection of the weights.
+The EDM2 network architecture relies on careful normalization and projection of the model's covolutional weights.
 In PyTorch, this can happen in the network itself.
 Because ``jax`` is functional, this will need to happen in the training loop.
 As shown in the above code snippet, we've included a function ``project_to_sphere`` that accomplishes this projection for you.
 Just apply it after every gradient step.

 # References